honetools/formats/Device API.md

 ### Object tree

-Returns a tree of Sway objects and parameter values that is known to the app.
-The data structure is the same as in Sway documents, but represented as JSON instead of YAML.
+Returns a tree of Hone objects and parameter values that is known to the app.
+The data structure is the same as in Hone documents, but represented as JSON instead of YAML.

 Request: `GET /v1/objects`